 How Does Medical Marijuana Help with Nerve Pain?

 Why does cannabis help with chronic pain?
 Believe it or not, our bodies naturally have endocannabinoid receptors, which is how marijuana can have such direct effects on our minds and bodies.
+Different strains, compounds and concentrations affect different receptors, which is why each compound offers similar but also specific benefits.
 The question then, is which cannabis compounds do what when they come in contact with our endocannabinoid receptors?

 - THC: reduces pain levels and activates the brain’s reward system